 Do the application requirements change from year to year?

 Possibly.
 We regularly review our application requirements, so they could change from one year to the next.

 Tip: Review the General Application Guidelines and support material requirements for your discipline before you begin your application.
-You can find both at nstalenttrust.ns.ca/Scholarships/Support-Material/
+You can find all updated files at nstalenttrust.ns.ca/Scholarships/Support-Material/

 I study with a private teacher.
 What do I need for my application?

 Collect all the information required in the General Application Guidelines (page 2).
 See our General Application Guidelines for details.

 Combine all the information from your teacher in one PDF file before adding it to your application.